 Pet healthcare costs are rising, and a responsible pet owner should be prepared for illness, accidents, and the issues that come with plain old age.
 Pet insurance is one option for pet parents concerned about not being able to afford veterinary bills.
 But pet insurance is not right for everyone.
-This article will explain why a pharmacy benefits plan rather than pet insurance may be a good fit for your household.
+This article will explain why a prescription plan for pets rather than pet insurance may be a good fit for your household.

 What is pet insurance?